Woman Runner Taking Break Based On Her Rate Of Perceived Exertion

 Metrics from devices like power, heart rate and HRV are great, but rate of perceived exertion is a powerful tool that coaches shouldn't ignore.
 Understand its origin and how to apply the scale properly.

-Frequency and duration are easy to measure, but intensity can be a little tricky.
+The three biggest factors to consider are frequency, duration, and intensity.
+Frequency and duration are easy to measure, but intensity can get a little tricky.
 Some people measure it by comparing performance to physiological metrics, like max heart rate or VO2 max.
-Other people focus on specific performance markers where the body must respond in certain ways, like functional threshold power or the lactate threshold.
+Others focus on specific performance markers where the body must respond in certain ways, like functional threshold power or the lactate threshold.

 The Difference Between the Borg RPE Scale and Borg CR10 Scale